What to Do After Your PPP Loan is Approved

 - Should there be a special payroll period to get as much forgiveness as possible?

 - Should funds be deposited using ACH on the last few days of the loan forgiveness period to ensure they clear the bank?

 There are still a lot of unanswered questions on how the loan forgiveness will play out.
 The good news is that forgiven loan amounts under PPP are not subject to federal taxation as discharge of indebtedness income.

-James reminded listeners not to feel like they must interpret these guidelines on their own.
-ABBB advisors are here to help every step of the way, from applying for funds, using them appropriately, filing the correct documentation, applying for loan forgiveness, and beyond.
+Don’t feel like you must interpret these guidelines on their own.
+Adams Brown advisors are here to help every step of the way, from applying for funds, using them appropriately, filing the correct documentation, applying for loan forgiveness, and beyond.
 Please reach out with any questions.